Field Scabious (Knautia Arvensis)

 Each flower has a single cylindrical, long, green, stem with lots of fine, short white hairs.
 The few leaves are to be found at the base of the stems and are also hairy.

 The flowers rather resemble marigolds (except for in colour, of course) and have concentric circles of petals that decrease in breadth towards the centre.
-The outer petals are slightly scooped and towards the middle the petals begin to roll inwards so that they are almost tube-like.
-Here and there appear the stamen: anther, which are dark purple, atop fine white filaments.
+The outer petals are slightly scooped and towards the middle, the petals begin to roll inwards so that they are almost tube-like.
+Here and there appear the stamen: anther, which is dark purple, atop fine white filaments.

 Traditionally, the field scabious wildflower was used to treat maladies of the skin including scabies (the Latin name comes from the word ‘scratch’) and itchy rashes.
 It was particularly popular as a remedy for skin irritations that were often experienced during the bubonic plague.

 This is a very popular wildflower amongst our insect friends – it features on the RHS ‘Perfect for Pollinators’ list accordingly – and when in bloom, it will attract a wide range of bees, hoverflies, butterflies and moths.
 These pollinators are not only good for continued growth within your garden but are, of course, vital to the ecosystem and bees in particular need all the help they can get just now, as their numbers are in significant decline.